ghyslain/ghyslain.me/index.md

 If you would like to get in touch, we can connect on [Twitter](https://twitter.com/iamghyslain), [Linkedin](https://www.Linkedin.com/in/ghyslaingaillard) or send me an email at [hi@ghyslain.me](mailto:hi@ghyslain.me)

 ## Indie London
+#### Founder, Community Lead

 ![indieldn](./indieldn.png)

 **[Indie London](https://indieldn.com/)** is the largest community of indie makers helping each other start and grow profitable online businesses.

 I organise quarterly events with practical and visionary talks from experienced speakers, hosting up to a 100 inspired attendees at top locations in the city.

+We welcome bootstrappers, solo founders, software engineers, designers, product managers...
+Even if they are just starting out: we’re a community all about sharing and growing as a group.

 Our previous speakers, partners and sponsors include Stripe, Cloudflare, EmailOctopus and Dependabot (now part of GitHub).